 Orchard Road is a glitzy and glamorous place for eating and shopping.
 The great thing about it is that the stores cater to all budgets.
 The same goes for the food.
 You can have a $5 meal or a $500 feast.
 Low budget food need not be bad food.
 In fact you can find very decent food in air-conditioned, comfortable surroundings in the food courts that exist in many of the malls.
 The ones that we like are:

 Tang’s Market in Tang’s Department Store (basement 1) – very good local food in a pleasant setting.
 Read our review here.

 Food Republic food courts in Wisma Atria and in Shaw Centre.
-Interesting and wide array of food available in these food courts.
+An interesting and wide array of food are available in these food courts.
 Read our compilation of the food outlets in Shaw Centre here.